-8.G.B.
 Understand and apply the Pythagorean Theorem.

-- 6. Explain a proof of the Pythagorean Theorem and its converse. - 7.
-Apply the Pythagorean Theorem to determine unknown side lengths in right triangles in real-world and mathematical problems in two and three dimensions. - 8.
-Apply the Pythagorean Theorem to find the distance between two points in a coordinate system.
+8.G.B.6 Explain a proof of the Pythagorean Theorem and its converse.

+8.G.B.7 Apply the Pythagorean Theorem to determine unknown side lengths in right triangles in real-world and mathematical problems in two and three dimensions.